Launch an online presence that makes it simple to attract, win, and serve clients

 Your phone number may seem like such a small thing, but it can make a big difference between someone staying on your page and becoming a lead and someone leaving.
 There are a few reasons why it’s essential to include.
 It adds a degree of reality to your business — if you have a phone number, then you exist, right?
 People may be suspicious if they don’t see a phone number.
 They want to be able to reach anyone right away if they have an issue or question.
 Some people prefer to talk to a real person when dealing with a business.
 Even though we live in a digital world, not everyone prefers to communicate this way every time.
 Clients like options.

 Analyze the results

 The only way to know if your website is generating the traffic and leads you want is to analyze the results.
 You can test a couple of different strategies to see what works best if you’re not getting the results you want.
-You can test how your strategy is working by running A/B tests.
+You can check how your plan is working by running A/B tests.

 An A/B test works by taking one piece of content and changing one variable, resulting in two different options to test against each other.
 The variable can be the place you post it, some part of the content itself, your form, the call to action, the color scheme, images, font size, white space, and more.
 Testing is a great way to make those tweaks and perfect your website to bring in more leads.
 Once you have the two versions, you’ll be able to determine which one generates more traffic.

-Boosting your website to the top of the page just became easier with these tips.
+Boosting your website to the top of the search page just became more comfortable with these tips.
 Get in touch with B12 to find out how we can help your business.